Broadcasting / BBC and national TV

 Notes:

-• The rates quoted above for packages were negotiated with the BBC in 2005 and are exclusive of expenses and research.
+• The rates quoted above for packages are exclusive of expenses and research.

 • Increase the fee pro rata for packages longer than 7 minutes.